ftommasini/avrs/doc/rtai-installation-guide.md

 =======================

-by **Fabián C. Tommasini** (adapted from [Monteiro][1] and [Ari][2]).
+by **Fabián C. Tommasini** (adapted from [Monteiro][1], [Ari][2] and [Sousa][6]).

+*Last update: Nov 15, 2013*

 Software
 --------

 - GNU/Linux distro: Ubuntu Server 12.04 LTS (64 bits)
-- C Compiler: GCC 4.6.3
 - Linux kernel 3.4.67
-- RTAI 3.9 from Git repository @ GitHub.com (dev branch)
+- RTAI 3.9 from Git repository @ GitHub.com (magma branch)
+- C Compiler: GCC 4.8.1

 Step 0: Pre-requisites
 ----------------------

-It is necessary to have installed all the packages associated with kernel compilation and Git CVS:
+It is necessary to have installed all the packages associated with kernel compilation and Git distributed version control system:

-	$ sudo aptitude install build-essential kernel-package ncurses-dev git-core
+	$ sudo apt-get install build-essential kernel-package ncurses-dev python-software-properties git-core

+Update the GCC toolchain to version 4.8.1 (adapted from [here][5]):

+	$ sudo add-apt-repository ppa:ubuntu-toolchain-r/test
+	$ sudo apt-get update
+	$ sudo apt-get install gcc-4.8 g++-4.8

+Installing the v4.8 compilers does not remove the previous v4.6 compiler.
+We need to let `update-alternatives` know we have two C/C++ compilers, create a record for each one, and then configure which one we want to use.
+This is done with the following:

+	$ sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.6 60 --slave /usr/bin/g++ g++ /usr/bin/g++-4.6
+	$ sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.8 40 --slave /usr/bin/g++ g++ /usr/bin/g++-4.8
+	$ sudo update-alternatives --config gcc

+Then select GCC v4.8.
+Calling the C compiler with `--version` confirms the right version is correctly installed:

+	$ gcc --version

 Step 1: Preparation